 CAVE2, unveiled in 2012, is a 74 megapixel 2D / 37 megapixel passive 3D hybrid reality environment designed and built based on our lessons from building the original projector-based CAVE in 1991, and the large high-resolution tiled LCD displays we designed and built in the 2000s.
 36 computers drive 72 LCD panels (18 columns of 4) arranged in a 22' wide 320 degree circle.
-14 Vicon tracking camera allow us to track 6 objects in the space (glasses and/or controllers) and a 20.2 surround system provides audio feedback.
-The goal of CAVE2 was to provide a space where groups of people had sufficient screen real estate and resolution to show multiple e-mail: gmarai@uic.edu †e-mail: aforbes@uic.edu ‡e-mail: ajohnson@uic.edu representations, from pdfs and tables of numbers, through movies and high-resolution images, to fully immersive 3D spaces, or all of those at the same time.
-We traded off increased immersion (no visuals on the floor) to gain the convenience of having the lights on in the room and rapidly moving tables and chairs in the space to try and create a modern War Room / Project Room [22] for collaborative work.
+14 Vicon tracking cameras allow us to track 6 objects in the space (glasses and/or controllers) and a 20.2 surround system provides audio feedback.
+The goal of CAVE2 was to provide a space where groups of people had sufficient screen real estate and resolution to show multiple representations, from pdfs and tables of numbers, through movies and high-resolution images, to fully immersive 3D spaces, or all of those at the same time.
+We traded off increased immersion (no visuals on the floor) to gain the convenience of having the lights on in the room and rapidly moving tables and chairs in the space to try and create a modern War Room / Project Room [18] for collaborative work.
 As described below, The ENDURANCE team gave us an opportunity to first try out this model.

-While the CAVE2 provides the hardware for an Immersive Analytics environment, we use SAGE (and now SAGE2) [20] and OmegaLib [8] as the software.
-OmegaLib, built on top of Equalizer, VTK, OpenSceneGraph, C++ and Python is the open source software we have developed to drive CAVE2 (and other devices) in fully immersive interactive mode.
-SAGE2, built primarily in Javascript and HTML5, allows us to run 36 interlinked web browsers in the CAVE2 as one single shared canvas where multiple users can interact simultaneously, adding content (pdfs, movies, images, javascript applications) to the walls, moving, resizing, and interacting with that content, and sharing their desktops.
-Users interacting with the immersive 3D world can use a tracked controller, while other members of the team are simultaneously interacting through their laptops or tablets.
+While the CAVE2 provides the hardware for an Immersive Analytics environment, we use SAGE (and now SAGE2) [16] and OmegaLib [6] for the environment's software.
+OmegaLib, built on top of Equalizer, VTK, OpenSceneGraph, C++ and Python is the open source software we have developed to drive CAVE2 and other devices in fully immersive interactive mode.
+SAGE2, built primarily in Javascript and HTML5, allows us to run 36 interlinked web browsers in the CAVE2 as one single shared canvas where multiple users can interact simultaneously, adding content (pdfs, movies, images, javascript applications) to the walls, moving, resizing, and interacting with the immersive 3D world can use a tracked controller, while other members of the team are simultaneously interacting through their laptops or tablets.

 Running both SAGE and OmegaLib simultaneously allows the users to choose how much of the CAVE2 screen real estate they want to use for VR immersion, and how much they want to use for sharing different types of related documents.
 At points it is important for the entire space to be immersive tracked 3D, at other times a mix of immersive 3D and other documents, and at other times no immersive 3D on the screens.
-One of the major lessons we learned in the mid 1990s with the original CAVE [6] was that it was at best extremely difficult to integrate multiple useful representations into the same virtual world.
+One of the major lessons we learned in the mid 1990s with the original CAVE [4] was that it was at best extremely difficult to integrate multiple useful representations into the same virtual world.
 Some data representations fit naturally into that paradigm, and others are best left in 2D.
 Collaborators from different disciplines want to see their data in familiar ways so multiple representations can often be better than a single shared representation.
 The resolution of the original CAVE made that difficult, but the resolution of newer room sized displays can accommodate and encourage this type of integration.